 Clients must read and agree to the Confidentiality Agreement and Terms of Service before submitting a document.

-Editors-in-Chief have the right to deny a submission that they deem inappropriate for InPrint.
+The Editor-in-Chief, Designer-in-Chief, and Presenter-in-Chief have the right to deny a submission that they deem inappropriate for InPrint.
 Reasons for denying service include, but are not limited to, submission of a premature draft, submission of material that will be graded, or an unrealistic review time before the deadline.

 Effective December 2017